by Rick K. for webBikeWorld.com

-I also came into possession of a GoPro Wide camera recently, and I agree with
+I also came into possession of a GoPro Wide camera recently.

 Why a Wide Angle Lens?

 My feeling is that the megapixel and zoom capabilities of modern digital cameras are too often deviously exploited by camera manufacturers to persuade the average consumer to buy the "better" camera.